tonywu70/5clickTemplates/RawStarCCMCluster/Readme.md

 		f.
 Benchmark model
 	2) Wait for deployment (may be long if a larger model)
 	3) Logon to machine IP listed in portal
-	4) Navigate to /mnt/resource
+	4) Navigate to /mnt/scratch/benchmark
-	5) Run fluent, t20 is the number of cores you want to run on
+	5) Run fluent, 'np 8' is the number of cores you want to run on
-		a. time(fluent 3d -g -mpi=intel -pib.dapl -mpiopt="-genv I_MPI_DAPL_PROVIDER=ofa-v2-ib0" -ssh -t20 -cnf=hosts -i runme.jou)
+		a. time(/mnt/scratch/applications/STAR-CCM+11.02.010-R8/star/bin/starccm+ -np 8 -machinefile $HOSTS -power -podkey $PODKey -rsh ssh -mpi intel -cpubind bandwidth,v -mppflags " -ppn 8 -genv I_MPI_DAPL_PROVIDER=ofa-v2-ib0 -genv I_MPI_DAPL_UD=0 -genv I_MPI_DYNAMIC_CONNECTION=0" -batch /mnt/scratch/benchmark/runAndRecord.java /mnt/scratch/benchmark/civil.sim)

 <b>Architecture</b>

 <img src="https://github.com/tanewill/5clickTemplates/blob/master/images/hpc_vmss_architecture.png"  align="middle" width="395" height="274"  alt="hpc_vmss_architecture" border="1"/> <br></br>
-This template is designed to assist in the assessment of the ANSYS Fluent CFD package in the Microsoft Azure environment.
-It automatically downloads and configures Fluent.
+This template is designed to assist in the assessment of the CD-Adapco StarCCM+ CFD Software in the Microsoft Azure environment.
+It automatically downloads and configures StarCCM+.
 In addition it authenticates all of the nodes on the cluster and creates a common share directory to be used for each of the nodes.
 A Virtual Machine Jumpbox is created and a Virtual Machine Scale Set (VMSS) of the same type of machine is created.
 The VMSS enables easy scaling and quick deployment of the cluster.
 The Jumpbox serves as the head node.
 A network card is attached to the Jumpbox and placed in a Virtual Network.
 The Jumpbox and VMSS reside in the same virtual network.
 A public IP is assigned to the network with port 22 open.
 The Jumpbox can be accessed with the following command:

 <code>ssh {username}@{vm-private-ip-address}</code>

 Four Storage Accounts are created for the VMSS and one for the Jumpbox.
-An NFS file share is created from the head node's OS disk and shared with all of the VMSS nodes.
-This NFS share is located at /mnt/nfsshare/ No other file sharing or server is used.
-The Jumpbox and each of the nodes in the VMSS also have a data disk mounted at /mnt/resource/ that provides local storage space.
+One NFS file share is created from the head node's OS disk and shared with all of the VMSS nodes, /mnt/nfsshare, another share is created on the temp disk of the head node, /mnt/scratch.
+The temp disk is a physically attached disk and will typically provide faster performance on each of the nodes.

 <b>Software Configuration</b>